arielherself/espresso/README.raw.md

 Listen to an abridged version of the subscriber-only briefing.

+Four members of America’s far-right<strong> Oath Keepers</strong> group were convicted of [seditious conspiracy](https://www.economist.com/united-states/2023/01/19/how-americas-far-right-flits-from-issue-to-issue) for participating in the Capitol riot on January 6th 2021.
+It is a rare charge, carrying a maximum prison sentence of 20 years.
+Just 14 of the almost 1,000 people criminally prosecuted for storming the Capitol have been charged with seditious conspiracy.

 <strong>Citadel</strong>, the hedge fund run by Ken Griffin, earned investors $16bn (on assets of $53bn) last year, an industry record.
 The last time a hedgie reported such juicy profits was in 2007, when John Paulson [cleaned up](https://www.economist.com/business/2009/03/12/the-long-and-the-short) betting against subprime mortgages.
 Citadel bucked a trend: even including its mammoth return, the top 20 funds made $22.4bn in 2022, the lowest for six years, according to LCH Investments.

-<strong>Argentina</strong> and <strong>Brazil </strong>said they would begin preparatory work to develop a common South American currency.
-In a jointly written article, leaders of both countries said the currency—perhaps called the “sur”—would reduce costs and external vulnerability.
-According to the <em>Financial Times</em>, the proposal will be discussed at a summit in Argentina this week.
-It would be the world’s second-biggest currency bloc.

 Luiz Inácio Lula da Silva, Brazil’s new president, accused his predecessor, Jair Bolsonaro, of committing genocide against the <strong>Yanomami people</strong> in the country’s Amazon.
 He said Mr Bolsonaro’s government had allowed the Yanomami’s protected reservation, home to an estimated 30,000 tribespeople, to be plundered by [gold miners](https://www.economist.com/culture/2022/10/12/richard-mosse-documents-the-hidden-war-in-the-brazilian-amazon), leading to widespread malnutrition and disease.
 A medical emergency has been declared.